AgentOps-AI/AgentStack/CONTRIBUTING.md

 Our vision is to build the defacto CLI for quickly spinning up an AI Agent project.
 We want to be the [create-react-app](https://create-react-app.dev/) of agents.
 Our inspiration also includes the oh-so-convenient [Angular CLI](https://v17.angular.io/cli).

+### Exclusive Contributor Sticker
+AgentStack contributors all receive a free sticker pack including an exclusive holographic sticker only available to contributors to the project :)

+Once your PR is merge, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfvBEnsT8nsQleonJHoWQtHuhbsgUJ0a9IjOqeZbMGkga2NtA/viewform?usp=sf_link) and I'll send your sticker pack out ASAP! <3

 ## How to Help

 Grab an issue from the [issues tab](https://github.com/AgentOps-AI/AgentStack/issues)!
 Plenty are labelled "Good First Issue".
 Fork the repo and create a PR when ready!